 You have already introduced yourself, and told them what you need and want.
 Remain silent and let them talk.
 The longer you remain silent, the more information you will get.
 Don’t forget to grab a pen and paper and make a note of everything they say.

 3. React on their verdict

 If they hire you, ask about the next steps.
-Perhaps you should go to the company to sign a new job contract, or there is a training day you have to pass (or a drug test) before starting.
+Perhaps you should go to the company to sign a new job contract, or there is a training day you have to pass (or a drug test) before starting the job.

-If their verdict is not positive, try to make as much as possible from the phone call with the employer.
+If their verdict is negative, try to make the most from the phone call with the employer.
 Ask them to give you some feedback on your interviewing skills–what did they consider good and bad, why they chose someone else, etc.

 If you have a good feeling from the person on the other end, you can ask also about other job openings in the company–perhaps you researched about other offers on their career’s website, or on the job board.
 Show them that you are interested.